Updated: Jul 21

 Massage for better digestion: Belly massage first thing in the morning when you wake up - clockwise for 3-5 minutes Practice Abhyanga, self-massage, with warm oil Recommended eating times from an Ayurvedic perspective: 1) A light & stimulating breakfast between 6-10 am 2) The main course, your largest meal for the day, between 10 am - 2 pm 3) Light dinner ( soups ) around 6 pm Pause between meals - try to not snack!

-- To maximize the benefits of fibre use the whole food steam vegetables and avoid to eat them raw - Simplify your meals - use fewer components - If you eat beans - soak them overnight - Avoid dairy and see if that supports your digestion - Eat a lot of fruits and veggies - Use spices to stimulate your digestion like: ginger, turmeric, black pepper, cumin - Avoid too spicy and pungent food like hot sauces, too much garlic, chilli powder - After your meal lay on the left side of your body for around 5 - 15 minutes Drink Enough to improve digestion and avoid gassiness. > Make sure you keep room temperature water on your desk > Dandelion tea: cleanse the liver and digestive tract > Make yourself a lot of fresh juices and/or green smoothies in the morning
+- To maximize the benefits of fiber use the whole food steam vegetables and avoid to eat them raw - Simplify your meals - use fewer components - If you eat beans - soak them overnight - Avoid dairy and see if that supports your digestion - Eat a lot of fruits and veggies - Use spices to stimulate your digestion like ginger, turmeric, black pepper, cumin - Avoid too spicy and pungent food like hot sauces, too much garlic, chili powder - After your meal lay on the left side of your body for around 5 - 15 minutes Drink Enough to improve digestion and avoid gassiness. > Make sure you keep room temperature water on your desk > Dandelion tea: cleanse the liver and digestive tract > Make yourself a lot of fresh juices and/or green smoothies in the morning

 Extra Tip: - A daily dose of Triphala, a mixture of 3 herbs, is a common practice in Ayurveda.
 It helps to maintain a healthy digestive tract. - A high-quality probiotic supplement will help balance the bacteria in your gut and promote better